 The Haleakalā High Altitude Observatories (HO) site is located on Kolekole Hill.
-The site is at 3,052-m (10,012-ft) above sea level, adjacent to Pu'u'Ula'ula, also known as Red Hill, the highest elevation on Maui, 3,055-m (10,023-ft).
+The highest point on the HO site is at 3,052-m (10,012-ft) above sea level.
 The 7.3-ha (18.1-ac) site was established in 1961, and the first telescope, the Mees Solar observatory was dedicated in 1964.
 The site now consists of five substantial telescope facilities, in addition to several smaller facilities.

-The DKIST site is on undeveloped land located east of the existing Mees Solar Observatory facility.
+The DKIST site is on undeveloped land located east of the existing Mees Solar Observatory facility at 3,042-m (9,980-ft) above sea level.
 Annual precipitation averages 1,349.2-mm (53.14-in), falling primarily as rain and mist during the winter months from November through April.
 Snow rarely falls at the site.